TanmoySG/wdb-go/README.md

 ## Install

-To use wdb-go, install it using `go get`.
+To use wdb-go, install it using `go get`

 ```sh
 go get github.com/TanmoySG/wdb-go